Viorazu/z33/README.md

 - Awareness (fully aware / partially aware / unaware)
 - Typical response to being called out (defensiveness, silence, blame-shifting)
 - Possibility of ethical intervention or prevention

+## 🧠 Introducing FLAG Syntax (For LLM Developers and Structural Pattern Detectors)

+The **Z33 Typology** classifies mimicry behavior based on **motivation, response patterns, and degree of awareness** — it is a *behavioral classification system*.

+**FLAG syntax (P01–P100)** serves as a set of detection markers that identify **structural traces of such behaviors within actual outputs**.

+- Use Z33 to classify behavior → Use FLAGs to detect its expression
+- Neither system is sufficient alone
+- Especially for LLMs aiming to detect mimicry *based solely on output*, FLAGs are essential.

+We recommend implementing the repository in the following order:

+1. Understand the Z33 Types (`Z33_INDEX.md`)
+2. Review the FLAG syntax definitions (`flags/FLAG_INDEX.md`)
+3. Use `tools/FLAG_Checker_Python.ipynb` to evaluate outputs
+4. If FLAGs are matched → Cross-reference with Z33 Types → Proceed with blocking or warning procedures

+**This system is not for punishing mimicry, but for protecting structure through formalization.**

 ### 🔐 License